Heckler & Koch MP5: MP5K

 "Full-size" variant of the MP5K, introduced in 1991.
-It is designed to provide the benefits of the MP5K with the size and handling of a regular MP5, and is essentially a regular MP5K with a custom folding stock, "Navy" trigger group, and 5.5-inch barrel with a custom "3-Lug" muzzle similar to that of the MP5N but for a Qual-A-Tec suppressor.
-Despite its name, the MP5K-PDW is not a personal defense weapon, as it uses a handgun cartridge and not the sub-intermediate cartridges used by actual PDWs; rather, its name is derived from its intended use as a self-protection firearm for vehicle and aircraft crews.
+It is designed to provide the benefits of the MP5K with the size and handling of a regular MP5 and is essentially a regular MP5K with a custom folding stock, "Navy" trigger group, and 5.5-inch barrel with a custom "3-Lug" muzzle similar to that of the MP5N but for a Qual-A-Tec suppressor.
+Its name is derived from its intended use as a self-defense firearm for vehicle and aircraft crews.